FortiGate

 For the redundant Internet connections, both the default static routes have to be active in the routing table.

-So, in order to achieve it, set the distance of both routes the same.
+So, to achieve it, set the distance of both routes the same.

-And highest priority to the other wan interface.
+And the highest priority is given to the other WAN interface.

-The route with the least priority will be given the preference.
+The route with the least priority will be given preference.

 Example: